Menu

 Plenty of your personal information is widely available for consumption on the Internet.
 Simple details like your name, your employer, and your birthday live freely in the wild.
 This information is largely harmless for outsiders to know.
 However, there are plenty of details on your online accounts that you don’t want shared with the public.
 This personal information you don’t want shared publicly on your Facebook account should be kept safe and secure from the public eye, right?

 However, despite these wishes, valuable information such as payment details, social security numbers, and more are placed in unwanted hands every year by nefarious attackers.
 These leaks show a lack of personal information privacy by many of the companies you should trust to keep your information secure.
-Today we’re going to talk about information privacy (data privacy), it’s importance in the modern age, and how you can maximize your information privacy on the Internet.
+Today we’re going to talk about information privacy (data privacy), its importance in the modern age, and how you can maximize your information privacy on the Internet.

 To learn more about PlexTrac, the Purple Teaming Platform, click here.